ruedigerk/contractfirst-generator/README.md

 filling in the application logic.

 For the generated data model to be serialized to JSON properly, it is necessary to register Gson as a JAX-RS MessageBodyReader and MessageBodyWriter.
-This can be done by using the class `GsonMessageBodyHandler` from the openapi-codegen-server-support artifact.
+This can be done by using the class `GsonMessageBodyHandler` from the contractfirst-generator-server-support artifact.

 The generated server code needs the following dependencies:

     <dependency>
         <!-- Contains a JAX-RS ParamConverterProvider and a Gson MessageBodyHandler to support LocalDate and OffsetDateTime -->
-        <groupId>de.rk42.openapi-codegen</groupId>
+        <groupId>org.contractfirst.generator</groupId>
-        <artifactId>openapi-codegen-server-support</artifactId>
+        <artifactId>contractfirst-generator-server-support</artifactId>
         <version>${project.version}</version>
     </dependency>
     <dependency>